dimforge/ncollide/docs/collision_detection_pipeline.md

 * A narrow phase set to the  `DefaultNarrowPhase` by default.

-All those are hidden between a high-level interface so that the user does not have to manually modify and synchronize the two collision detection stages.
+All those are hidden between a high-level interface so that the user does not have to manually modify and synchronize the various collision detection stages.
 An empty collision world is created with the constructor `CollisionWorld::new(margin, small_uids)`.
-Both arguments are only for optimization purpose and have the same semantic as their [counterparts](#the-dbvt-broad-phase) for the creation of the DBVT broad-phase: the `margin` is the amount of loosening for each bounding volume (this does not affect the geometric shapes).
-While this value is depends on your specific application, a value of 0.02 is usually good enough if your objects have an average size of 1 (no matter which [units](../faq/#which-units-are-used-by-ncollide) you use).
+Both arguments are only for optimization purpose and have the same semantic as their [counterparts](#the-dbvt-broad-phase) for the creation of the DBVT broad-phase: the `margin` is the amount of loosening for each bounding volume (this does not affect the exact geometric shapes).
+While this value depends on your specific application, a value of 0.02 is usually good enough if your objects have an average size of 1 (no matter which [units](../faq/#which-units-are-used-by-ncollide) you use).
 The `small_uids`